BrittShakier/AppPlaceholder/README.md

 # AppPlaceholder
+##Description
-## This repository is used to be a placeholder for upcoming apps I will create.
+This repository is used to be a placeholder for upcoming apps I will create.
 I am using this repository on my portfolio page.